mfontanini/presenterm/README.md

 # Installation

+There's different ways to install _presenterm_.

+## Pre-built binaries

+The recommended way to install _presenterm_ is to download the latest pre-built version for your system from the [releases](https://github.com/mfontanini/presenterm/releases) page.

+## Install via cargo

-In order to install, download [rust](https://www.rust-lang.org/) and run:
+Alternatively, download [rust](https://www.rust-lang.org/) and run:

 ```shell
 cargo install presenterm